aeonscotte/clearview/README.md

 # Clearview

-Clearview is a modern web application framework for performant, interactive 3D experiences in the browser.
-Built with Angular, TypeScript, and Babylon.js, it provides a modular engine for rendering, lighting, sky, and atmospheric effects, making it easy to develop immersive 3D web apps.
+Clearview is a modern web application framework for building high-performance, interactive 3D experiences in the browser.
+Built with Angular, TypeScript, and Babylon.js, it provides a modular engine architecture for rendering, lighting, sky simulation, and atmospheric effects, making it easy to develop immersive 3D web applications that run smoothly across devices.

----
+## Core Principles

+Clearview is built on six key principles:

+1. **Minimalism** - Focused APIs that solve specific problems without bloat
+2. **Realism** - Physically-based rendering and scientific accuracy where possible
+3. **Performance** - Optimized for smooth frame rates on both high and low-end devices
+4. **Modularity** - Well-isolated components that can be used independently
+5. **Scalability** - Designed to support growth from simple to complex scenes
+6. **Clean Code** - Consistent patterns that are maintainable and testable

+## Architectural Design

+Clearview follows a service-oriented architecture using Angular's dependency injection system.
+This provides several advantages:

+- **Testability**: Services can be easily mocked and tested in isolation
+- **Reusability**: Services can be composed and reused across different scenes
+- **Maintainability**: Clear separation of concerns makes the codebase easier to understand

+The engine is designed around these key architectural decisions:

+- **Angular DI for Services**: All services use `@Injectable()` and constructor injection
+- **Standard Naming Conventions**: Consistent method naming patterns (`get...`, `is...`, verb-first actions)
+- **Information Hiding Pattern**: Private fields with public API methods for better encapsulation
+- **Scene Lifecycle Management**: Standard init/update/dispose pattern for all scenes
+- **Separation of Concerns**: Clear boundaries between world simulation, rendering, and user interaction

 ## Project Structure